daxum/SGIS-Engine/README.md

 	`make`

 	This will create a file called libEngine.a, which can be linked with other projects.

+	Note that if bullet is linked statically, the threading library will have to be supplied by the project.

 ---
 The file `stb_image.h` was obtained from [here](https://github.com/nothings/stb), and makes a mess of the language indexing on github :(.